fabriziosalmi/secure-proxy-manager/README.md

 # Dockerized Squid Proxy with Blocklists, Whitelisting, and More

 This project provides a Dockerized Squid proxy server with configurable blocklists (DNS and IP), whitelisting, external DNS, HTTPS support, and basic authentication, all managed via a `config.yaml` file.
+Environment variables can be used to override default configuration parameters.

 ## Features